rerun file1 file2 ... keyword args ...

-If more than one dump file is specified, the dump files are read one after the other.
+If more than one dump file is specified, the dump files are read one after the other in the order specified.
 It is assumed that snapshot timesteps will be in ascending order.
 If a snapshot is encountered that is not in ascending order, it will skip the snapshot until it reads one that is.
 This allows skipping of a duplicate snapshot (same timestep), e.g. that appeared at the end of one file and beginning of the next.
 However if you specify a series of dump files in an incorrect order (with respect to the timesteps they contain), you may skip large numbers of snapshots.

 The start and stop keywords do not affect which snapshots are read from the dump file(s).
 Rather, they have the same meaning that they do for the run command.
 They only need to be defined if (a) you are using a fix command that changes some value over time, and (b) you want the reference point for elapsed time (from start to stop) to be different than the first and last settings.
 See the doc page for individual fixes to see which ones can be used with the start/stop keywords.
 Note that if you define neither of the start/stop or first/last keywords, then LAMMPS treats the pseudo run as going from 0 to a huge value (effectively infinity).
 This means that any quantity that a fix scales as a fraction of elapsed time in the run, will essentially remain at its initial value.
 Also note that an error will occur if you read a snapshot from the dump file with a timestep value larger than the stop setting you have specified.

 The dump keyword is required and must be the last keyword specified.
 Its arguments are passed internally to the read_dump command.
 The first argument following the dump keyword should be the field1 argument of the read_dump command.
 See the read_dump doc page for details on the various options it allows for extracting information from the dump file snapshots, and for using that information to alter the LAMMPS simulation.